PerlAlien/Alien-cmake3/README.md

 Adriano Ferreira (FERREIRA)

+Dagfinn Ilmari Mannsåker (ilmari)

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by Graham Ollis.
+This software is copyright (c) 2017-2024 by Graham Ollis.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.